Home > Tours > Australia Tours > Territory Explorer & The Kimberley

 • Darwin City Sights - Hop-on-Hop-off Tour: The perfect introduction to the Top End city of Darwin.
 The tour takes in all of Darwin’s main historical and cultural attractions with an opportunity to stop and visit during the tour.

-Then it’s time to move on to Katherine, the “Crossroads of the North”.
+Start your day with a visit to Litchfield National Park, known for its termite mounds.
+Then, it’s time to move on to Katherine, the “Crossroads of the North”.
 The third-largest town in the Northern Territory, Katherine is a gateway between outback desert and the tropical climate of the Top End.
 You’ll explore Nitmiluk National Park, owned by the Jawoyn people and home of the breathtaking Nitmiluk (Katherine) Gorge, renowned for its towering sandstone cliffs, ancient rock art and serene waterways.

-Tonight, your Special Stay lodge is an 18-room outback sanctuary nestled in the bush and imbued with indigenous culture and artwork.
+Scenic Enrich: Take a dinner cruise through Nitmiluk Gorge, where you’ll marvel at the famed towering red ochre sandstone walls and hear stories of the local Jawoyn people.
 (B/D)

-Enrich: Take a dinner cruise through Nitmiluk Gorge, where you’ll marvel at the famed towering red ochre sandstone walls and hear stories of the local Jawoyn people.

 • Chamberlain Gorge Cruise: A magnificent cruise through Chamberlain Gorge, a three kilometre waterhole, bound by diverse flora and fauna and set beneath towering sheer walled cliffs.